 Changes in macroeconomic policies of the PRC (i.e. monetary policy and fiscal policy) will have an influence over capital markets affecting the pricing of debt instruments and thus, the return of the Sub-Fund.
 The value of Renminbi-denominated debt instruments held by the Sub-Fund generally will vary inversely with changes in interest rates and such variation may affect the value of the Sub-Fund's assets accordingly.
-Typically, when interest rates increase, the value of fixed income assets tends to appreciate.
+Typically, when interest rates increase, the value of fixed income assets tend to depreciate.
+On the contrary, when interest rates decrease, the value of fixed income assets tends to appreciate.